 Are Huskies Worth the Price?

-Huskies are an excellent choice of pet.
+The Siberian Husky is an excellent choice of pet.
 However, they aren’t cheap.
 But before you invest in a Husky, make sure you fully understand the additional lifetime costs involved with buying and caring for one.
+Trust me, it’ll add up.

 Many times, the less money you pay upfront, the more you may have to pay for the Husky’s health in the future.
-Make sure to always go with a reputable breeder and if possible, check the health of the pup’s lineage.
+If possible, make sure to always go with a reputable breeder and if possible, check the health of the pup’s lineage.

 One thing to consider, outside of price, is the amount of care and attention these dogs will need.
-If you’re a busy person or don’t want to spend time grooming and exercising your pup, look elsewhere.
-These dogs are not for you.
+If you’re a busy person or don’t want to spend time grooming and exercising your dog, the Husky isn’t right for you.
+Look elsewhere.

 Otherwise, Huskies are definitely worth the price.
 There are few dogs as loving, silly and loyal as the Siberian Husky.
 Bring one home and you’ll never have another dull moment in your life.